 In terms of lifestyle, the temperance movement no longer has the influence on the "Protestant" churches it once had.
 There is no longer the expectation that a practicing member of a church would automatically abstain from alcohol.
 I know some teetotalers who are members of the Uniting Church, but not many.
+Most of them are non-imbibers for predominantly non-religious reasons.
 The link between church membership and year-round personal austerity is no longer there.

 Given these two changes, it is no longer the case now in "Protestant" churches (as it was a few decades ago) that people feel that “We don’t really need Lent in our church;" or that, “For us, it’s Lent all year round.”